Olimac1954/Olimac1954/README.md

  <br><br>

 🇬🇧 English
--:mortar_board: I am a Technologist in Software Analysis and Development.
+- :mortar_board: I am a Technologist in Software Analysis and Development.

--:colombia: I studied in the MINTIC 2022 program in Colombia.
+- :colombia: I studied in the MINTIC 2022 program in Colombia.

 -:technologist: I’m passionate about programming, always eager to learn and grow.